 Conscience is an attribute of God.
 He lives in righteousness.
-All that he does is righteous.
+All that He does is righteous.
 God is light.
-“This is the message we have heard from him and declare to you: God is light, in him there is no darkness at all.”
-(1 John 1:5) It is his nature.
-It is not the rules of righteousness, he just is righteousness.
+“This is the message we have heard from Him and declare to you: God is light, in Him there is no darkness at all.”
+(1 John 1:5) It is His nature.
+God is not the knowledge of righteousness–He just is righteousness.
+He is the very reality of righteousness.
+We saw this reality expressed in Jesus, a human totally dependent on God.
 God is light.
 In Jesus, “The light shines in the darkness, and the darkness has not overcome it.”
 (John 1:5) The light overpowers and destroys everything that is in darkness.

 The only way we can follow our conscience is if we become divine in nature.
 That is why God had to come to dwell in the human spirit to give him a divine life.
 He came to solve our sin problem by releasing the life-giving Spirit (1 Cor.
 15:45), transferring us into the divine kingdom.
-“For he has rescued us from the dominion of darkness and brought us into the kingdom of his Son he loves.”
+“For He has rescued us from the dominion of darkness and brought us into the kingdom of His Son He loves.”
 (Col. 1:13) Christ has finally bruised Satan’s head by dying on the cross for us so we can receive God into our beings again.
 We have been restored to eat of the tree of life again, gaining the divine nature, gaining Christ, whose life abides by our conscience as He lives through us.
+We have become dependent on God.
 That is the gospel message.